Do you follow companies on LinkedIn to get the inside scoop on job leads? If not, you could be losing out on fantastic job opportunities.

 • Organizations you may be thinking of acquiring, merging with or partnering with

-• Important current and prospective vendors or suppliers
+• Significant current and prospective vendors or suppliers

-• Companies in closely aligned and/or related industries
+• Companies in closely aligned and related industries

 How many companies can you follow?